tfpauly/privacy-proxy/draft-private-access-tokens.md

 origin_name, error = context.Open(aad, ct)
 ~~~

-## Stable Mapping Computation {#stable-mapping}
+## Index Computation {#stable-mapping}

-This section describes the Client, Mediator, and Issuer behavior in computing
+This section describes the Client, Mediator, and Issuer behavior in computing `index`,
 the stable mapping based on client identity and origin name.
 At a high level,
 this functionality computes y = F(x, k), where x is a per-Client secret and
 k is a per-Origin secret, subject to the following constraints: